 Andy Clifford, Auditor, was raised and lives on a mixed livestock farm in central Oklahoma where his family raises, horses, mules, cattle, wheat, hay and pastured pigs.
 Andy attended Oklahoma State University where he got his degree in Agricultural Education.
 Andy started his career working in public service with a post-graduate internship at the Oklahoma Water Resources Board, time spent as a meat inspector with the USDA where he gained invaluable experience in an array of meat processing establishments, and a few years as an FFA advisor at a rural Oklahoma school where he had numerous students win prestigious awards on the state and national level.
 The last few years Andy has split time managing his other business pursuits and farming with his wife Francesca and young son Henry.
 Andy’s hobbies include furniture building, livestock genetics, foraging native foods and an interest in water law and irrigation systems.

 Andrew Gunther, Executive Director, has spearheaded the unprecedented growth of AGW’s flagship certification, Certified Animal Welfare Approved by AGW, for over a decade, leading to its distinction as the only “highly meaningful” food label for farm animal welfare, outdoor access and sustainability as designated by Consumer Reports.
 From an agricultural background in the United Kingdom, Andrew and his family pioneered the world’s first organic poultry hatchery for chickens.
-Andrew is a member of the U.S. delegation for development of standards related to ISO/TC 034/WG 16.
+Andrew was a member of the U.S. delegation for development of standards related to ISO/TC 034/WG 16.

 Anna Heaton, Lead Technical Advisor, is a professionally qualified and highly experienced sustainable livestock specialist with extensive knowledge and skills across a wide range of farmed species.
 Anna has proven success in a range of areas from practical farm management to project management and consultancy with excellent ability in provision and dissemination of information.
 Anna has a degree in agriculture, 10 years experience as a farm manager overseeing a range of species and cropping enterprises, four years experience working for the UK’s largest organic certifier, the Soil Association, and now offers advice, support and technical training for AGW.